Birkhoff Normal Form and Twist Coefficients of Periodic Orbits of Billiards: Preliminaries

-For every small positive number $\delta$, the open set $U=(-\delta, \delta) \times (-\delta, \delta)$ in the coordinate system $(\bR^2,(s,u))$ determines an open neighborhood $U_{P}$ of $P$ in the phase space of the billiards.
+For every small positive number $\delta$, the open set $U=(-\delta, \delta) \times (-\delta, \delta)$ in the coordinate system $(\bR^2,(s, u))$ determines an open neighborhood $U_{P}$ of $P$ in the phase space of the billiards.
 Note that $U=(-\delta, \delta) \times (-\delta, \delta)$ also determines an open neighborhood $U_{F(P)}$ of $F(P)$ in the phase space of the billiards.
 Generally speaking, the maps $F: U_{P} \to U_{F(P)}$ and $F: U_{F(P)} \to U_{P}$ are two different functions on the same open set $U$.

 For the remaining of this section and both \S\ref{sec.tau1} and \S\ref{sec.tau2}, we will consider the case that $b(t)=a(t)$ and leave the general case to \S\ref{asym.table}.
-Since the billiard table $Q(L,a,a)$ is symmetric, the restriction of the billiard map $F|_{U_{F(P)}}$ is the same as the restriction of $F|_{U_{P}}$, and the iterate $F^2|_{U_{P}}$ is the same as $(F|_{U_{P}})^2$.
-It follows that the twist coefficients $\tau_k(F^2, P)$, $k\ge 1$, of the iterated billiard map $F^2:U_{P} \to U_{P}$ along the periodic orbit $\cO_2$ are just twice of the corresponding twist coefficients $\tau_k(F, P)$, $k\ge 1$ of one-step function $F:U\to U$.
+Let $\text{Rot}_{\pi}$ be the rotation of the billiard table $Q(L,a,a)$ around its middle point $(\frac{L}{2}, 0)$ by $\pi$.
+Note that the table is invariant under the rotation $\text{Rot}_{\pi}$, and the rotation $\text{Rot}_{\pi}$ commutes with the billiard map $F$.